-When the IPM program is implemented at the School, the School IPM Coordinator will perform a thorough inspection of all school buildings and grounds to identify pest activity and conditions that are contributing to any pest problems.
+When the IPM program is implemented at the School, the [insert as applicable: Pest Management Professional(s) and/or School IPM Coordinator]: will perform a thorough inspection of all school buildings and grounds to identify pest activity and conditions that are contributing to any pest problems.

-Indoor site assessment, School IPM Coordinator will compile and map on floor plans of the building.
+Indoor site assessment, [insert as applicable: Pest Management Professional and/or School IPM Coordinator]: will compile [insert if applicable: 'and map on floor plans of the building'.]